Yellow Dog Poop: What Does It Mean?

 • Most often, it indicates a food intolerance, but it can sometimes indicate more serious health issues.

-• See your vet if yellow dog poop persists for more than one or two days!
+• See your vet if yellow dog poop persists for more than one or two days or other symptoms appear.

 Potential causes of yellow stool in dogs: